cwpearson/llvmvm/README.md

     llvmvm install trunk

-Install a debug build of the trunk with a custom name
+Install and use a debug build of the trunk with a custom name

-    llvmvm install trunk -c DCMAKE_BUILD_TYPE=Debug -n trunk-debug
+    llvmvm install trunk -c DCMAKE_BUILD_TYPE=Debug -n trunk-debug llvmvm use tunk-debug

 Put the binaries from release 3.9.0 in the path